 Still they found no sign of the patriarch.
 They ran through kitchens, dorms and corridors, fighting back ambushes.
 Firelight shone up ahead.

 They ran on until they emerged into the night.

-The thunder of combat shotguns resounded.
-The Deathwatch pelted out into the smoke and ash of the riot-stricken city and a shield wall of Arbites unloaded a second volley into the patriarch’s bloated form.
-The alien reared and smashed the shields apart.
+The thunder of combat shotguns greeted them.
+The Deathwatch pelted out into the smoke and ash of the riot-stricken city and a shield wall of Arbites fired a second volley into the patriarch’s bloated form.
+They had it surrounded but the alien reared and smashed the shields apart.
 Energy from the powered shields jolted through the creature’s limbs.
-Between the shock and the shotguns, the creature slowed enough for the Deathwatch to catch.
-They advanced as a gun line and unleashed a storm of beast hunter rounds that tore its carapace apart.
+Between the shock and the shotguns, the creature slowed enough for the Deathwatch to catch him.
+They advanced, unleashing a storm of beast-hunter rounds that tore its carapace apart.
 The Arbites reformed their shield wall and pounded it with their combat shotguns from the other side.

 The patriarch curled into a ball under the onslaught.
-When its twitching reduced, Nu’kan raised his hellfire flamer.
+When it stopped twitching, Nu’kan raised his hellfire flamer.

 ‘Stay your hand, Astartes.’